library(tidyverse)

 Describe the daily trend of the log difference of daily mean

-revenues between the two group of search_stays_on
+revenues between the two group of search_stays_on before

 and after May 22, 2012 using lubridate and ggplot2.